shapesmusic/Shapes-Basics-Draft/notes.md

 ### Lesson 23 - Reading by Touch Part 3

-Sight read all tensions and two additional shapes at the keyboard.
+~~Sight read all tensions and two additional shapes at the keyboard.~~

+*Add pivot to all notes in T, 5L, 5R, 4L, 4R*

 **Location**